 if an equivalent course cannot be found – the individual will be refunded the prepaid fees which are in excess of the threshold prepaid fee amount.

-any other fee protection measure approved by the National VET Regulator.
+any other fee protection measure approved by the Council.

 19 Public liability insurance

-An NVR registered training organisation must hold public liability insurance that covers all the organisation’s operations for the entire period in which the organisation is registered under the Act.
+A WA registered provider must hold public liability insurance that covers all the provider’s operations for the entire period in which the provider is registered under the Act.

 20 Compliance with laws

-An NVR registered training organisation must comply with all applicable Commonwealth, State and Territory laws, including, for example, by ensuring:
+A WA registered provider must comply with all applicable Commonwealth, State and Territory laws, including, for example, by ensuring:

-personal information is collected, used and disclosed by the organisation in accordance with all applicable privacy laws; and
+personal information is collected, used and disclosed by the provider in accordance with all applicable privacy laws; and

-the organisation complies with all applicable requirements under the Student Identifiers Act 2014.
+the provider complies with all applicable requirements under the Student Identifiers Act 2014 (Cth).

 Note: There are a range of laws that may be applicable under this section.
 The examples provided in paragraphs (a) and (b) are for illustrative purposes.